michelengelen/mui-order-id-validation/README.md

 # mui-order-id-validation
-labeling issues based on keywords in
+labeling issues based on the order id provided in the issue body